$\widetilde{\mid}\hspace{1mm}$-divisibility of ultrafilters II: The big picture: Basic ultrafilters

-Note that both cases from Lemma \ref{approxosob}(c) are possible: the first case occurs by Example \ref{cut}(a), and above every such galaxy ("cut" into singleton classes) comes, by Lemma \ref{supinf}(b), the second case: a union of galaxies.
+Note that both cases from Lemma \ref{approxosob}(c) are possible: the first case occurs by Example \ref{cut}(a), and above every such galaxy (``cut" into singleton classes) comes, by Lemma \ref{supinf}(b), the second case: a union of galaxies.
+For example, if $u_p^x=\{x\}$ are singleton classes (for $x$ from some galaxy $X$), then $\sup_{x\in X}u_p^x$ can not be a singleton $\{z\}$ because $z-1$ would be a smaller upper bound.

 As another corollary of Lemma \ref{supinf}, we conclude that each ${\cal E}_{\cal P}$ has the greatest element $u_{max}$; let us write ${\cal P}^{max}$ for ${\cal P}^{u_{max}}$.
-Also, for ${\cal P}\in\overline{P}$ we will denote ${\cal P}^\omega={\cal P}^u$, where $u=\sup\omega$ in ${\cal E}_{\cal P}$.
-As we already mentioned, for $p\in P$ holds $p^\omega=p^{max}$, so the order-type of $({\cal E}_p,\prec_p)$ is $\omega+1$.
+Also, for ${\cal P}\in\overline{\mathbb{P}}$ we will denote ${\cal P}^\omega={\cal P}^u$, where $u=\sup\omega$ in ${\cal E}_{\cal P}$.
+As we already mentioned, for $p\in\mathbb{P}$ holds $p^\omega=p^{max}$, so the order-type of $({\cal E}_p,\prec_p)$ is $\omega+1$.
 When convenient, we will identify the first $\omega+1$ many elements of ${\cal E}_{\cal P}$ with the set of ordinals $\omega+1$.